 However, the new queen consort could be preparing to retire some outdated traditions as she prepares for a more modernized monarchy in her new home.
 Therefore, Camilla could potentially do away with the royal role of lady-in-waiting.

 This essential royal job was awarded to women of noble and aristocratic backgrounds, said Express.
 Due to their familial wealth, these women could easily take on this lifelong, unpaid role that required them to help the queen with the day-to-day demands of being a monarch.

 Marlene Koenig, a royal historian, said, “There are some positions that may no longer be filled.
 You wonder if the women, especially Queen Camilla, will use ladies-in-waiting as the queen did.
 She’s never had an official lady-in-waiting, even as the Duchess of Cornwall.”

-The new queen consort could end this outdated role
+Why the new queen consort could end ladies-in-waiting

-Koening also told Express that Parker Bowles could have appointed women to the position upon taking on the role after the queen’s death.
+Koening also told Express that Camilla could have appointed women to the position upon taking on the role after the queen’s death.
 However, she has not yet done so.

 Previously, the late Diana, Princess of Wales, Princess Alexandra, and the Duchess of Gloucester all used ladies-in-waiting.